songyunlu/container-network-tools/README.md

 * hping3
 * netcat

-The container starts in a infinte loop, so please run the container in the detach mode via `docker run --rm -d gn00023040/container-network-tools`.
+The container starts in an infinite loop, so please run the container in the detach mode via `docker run --rm -d gn00023040/container-network-tools`.